UPDATED: 7:50 a.m., July 12, 2019 —

 For over two decades, three-time Grammy winner R. Kelly has been accused of sexual misconduct with underage girls and women.
-After numerous charges, the R&B singer continues to maintain his innocence and his career has gone unscathed.
+After numerous charges, the R&B singer continues to maintain his innocence but after the explosive docuseries “Surviving R. Kelly,” he has been caught in a whirlwinds of lawsuits.
 From 1994 to 2019, here is a definitive timeline of R. Kelly’s disturbing history of sexual assault.

 On August 31, 1994, R. Kelly, 27, illegally marries R&B singer Aaliyah, who was only 15 years old, in Chicago.
 Just a few months before, on May 24, 1994, Aaliyah’s debut album Age Ain’t Nothing But a Number was released, which Kelly wrote and produced.
 On the wedding certificate, her age was listed as 18, but the marriage was annulled in February of 1995.
 Later that year, VIBE famously published the wedding certificate, even though both Aaliyah and R. Kelly denied the marriage.
 See below: